-In each water heater there is installed at least one anode rod for corrosion protection of the tank.
+The water heater has at least one anode rod for corrosion protection of the tank.
 Certain water conditions will cause a reaction between this rod and the water.
 The most common complaint associated with the anode rod is one of a "rotten egg smell" in the hot water.
 The smell is a result of four factors which must all be present for the odor to develop: